Disney World Restaurant Discounts & Coupons

 Dining Plans

 Disney offers prepaid Dining Plans at Walt Disney World that can be a good value for some people.
-However, they are ONLY available when you purchase a Magic Your Way vacation package that includes accommodations at a Disney-owned-and-operated hotel plus theme park tickets.
+However, they are ONLY available when you purchase a Magic Your Way vacation package that includes accommodations at a Disney-owned-and-operated hotel (or with a DVC stay; see below).
 You must purchase the plan for your entire stay and for each person staying in your hotel room.

-- Disney Vacation Club members and their guests, when staying on “points” at a DVC resort, may purchase a Dining Plan.
-This is arranged through Member Services.
+The only exception to the “must buy with a vacation package” rule is that Disney Vacation Club members and their guests, when staying on “points” at a DVC resort, may purchase a Dining Plan as a separate add-on.
+This is arranged through DVC Member Services, or you can “rent” points from a DVC member.

 The Dining Plan option is not available to those booking “room only” reservations or Florida resident room-only discounts.